 Celebrity Cat: With Paintings from Art Galleries Around the World by Meredith Hooper is a unique look at some of the greatest masterpieces through the eyes of cats.
 It’s Cat visiting night at the museum and the cats are quick to notice that there aren’t many of their kind in these wonderful paintings.
 So one cat takes it upon herself to add them in.
 I love this book because not only does it expose the young readers to some fantastic paintings like The Mona Lisa, and Van Gogh’s Chair, it also has a wonderful message.
-See after the cats are included even though the world of cats love these new paintings soon they discover that they don’t need to be in those paintings they need to make their own!
-Creative and cute story that integrates the art seamlessly!
+See after the cats are included even though the world of cats love these new paintings.
+They soon discover that they don’t need to be in those paintings they need to make their own!
+A creative and cute story that integrates the art seamlessly!

-Museum Tripby Barbara Lehman is fantastic.
-This wordless book has a clear strong message – that if exposed children can loose themselves in art, it opens a new world with new adventures before unseen!
-The story opens with a little boy on a school field trip to a museum, he looses his group , and soon finds himself in the art.
+Museum Trip by Barbara Lehman is fantastic.
+This wordless book has a clear strong message.
+If exposed children can lose themselves in art.
+It opens a new world with new adventures before unseen!
+The story opens with a little boy on a school field trip to a museum.
+He loses his group and soon finds himself in the art.
 After completing many mazes he is given a medal before he rejoins his group.
 My favorite part is as he is getting on the bus with his class he is wearing his medal and so is the museum curator.
 Love it!